 The Linguist is the professional journal of the Chartered Institute of Linguists.

-It is published six times a year and is free to all CIOL members (Student Affiliate and IoLET Affiliate members will receive a digital copy only).
-The online version is available for the first month of publication only to CIOL members and then freely available alongside previous issues.
+It is published six times a year and is free to all CIOL members (Student Affiliate and IoLET Affiliate members receive a digital copy only).
+The online version is available for the first two months of publication to CIOL members only and then freely available to all alongside previous issues.
 The printed magazine is available to non-members on subscription.
 Student Affiliate and IoLET Affiliate members who wish to receive a hard copy version of The Linguist will receive a £10.00 saving on the annual subscription fee.

 Keep up to date with the language industry

 The Linguist keeps members up to date with CIOL news and reports on the activities of its divisions and societies.
 The journal also offers a wide range of articles of interest to language professions as well as to anyone interested in languages and how they impact on other areas.